 Dr. JoLee Sasakamoose is an Anishinabe (Ojibwe) from the Three Fires Confederacy in Michigan and Ontario with membership in M’Chigeeng First Nation and is an active citizen of Ahtahkakoop Cree Nation.
-In 2018, JoLee was appointed the Director of the Indigenous Peoples’ Health Research Centre (IPHRC) with the Universities of Regina and Saskatchewan.
-She is an Associate Professor in Educational Psychology and Counselling at the University of Regina.
+Dr. Saskamoose is the Nominated Principal Investigator of the SHRF Leaders Award, as well as an Associate Professor in Educational Psychology and Counselling at the University of Regina.
 JoLee serves as the founding Director of the Health Advocacy and Research Training (HART) program and is a methodologist with the Saskatchewan Centre for Patient Oriented Research (SCPOR).
 In partnership with the First Nations communities of Saskatchewan, JoLee authored the Indigenous Cultural Responsiveness Theory (ICRT), a theoretical framework to guide research that improves the health of Indigenous peoples in Saskatchewan.
 JoLee has received funding from the Saskatchewan Health Research Foundation, the Community Initiatives Fund, the Saskatchewan Instructional Development and Research Unit, the Canadian Institute of Health Research, the Public Health Agency of Canada and the Canadian Heritage Foundation.
 She teaches Group Counselling, Counselling Girls and Women, Counselling Children and Youth, Indigenous Family Therapies, and Decolonizing Research Methodologies.

 Kirstin Scansen-Isbister is a nehithaw (Woods Cree) woman from the Lac La Ronge Indian Band in northern Saskatchewan.
 She holds a Bachelor of Arts in Sociology and Political Science from the University of British Columbia and a Master of Arts in Indigenous Governance from the University of Victoria.
 Kirstin’s Masters’ project/thesis focused on traditional Cree leadership and governance, in the context of resisting resource extraction in northern Saskatchewan.